Im-Madhur-Gupta/maverick/README.md

 ### **Overview**

-**Memecoin Maverick** is an AI agent that autonomously trades meme coins for you based on your preferences and insights from top traders.
+**Maverick** is a platform to create AI agents that can autonomously trade memecoins for you based on your selected preferences and insights from top traders.
 Built to simplify meme coin trading, the agent leverages real-time on-chain and social data for intelligent, automated decision-making.

 **Website**: [get-maverick.vercel.app](https://get-maverick.vercel.app/) <br/>
 **API Docs**: [maverick-backend.onrender.com/api](https://maverick-backend.onrender.com/api)